BootBlock/PoSh-Backup/README.md

     .\PoSh-Backup.ps1 -ListBackupSets
     ```

+*   **CLI Override for Post-Run Action:** Force a shutdown after any job/set, regardless of configuration, with a 60-second delay, only if the overall status is SUCCESS or WARNINGS:
+    ```powershell
+    .\PoSh-Backup.ps1 -BackupLocationName "MyImportantJob" -PostRunActionCli "Shutdown" -PostRunActionDelaySecondsCli 60 -PostRunActionTriggerOnStatusCli @("SUCCESS", "WARNINGS")
+    ```
+    To prevent any post-run action, even if configured:
+    ```powershell
+    .\PoSh-Backup.ps1 -RunSet "NightlyServerMaintenance" -PostRunActionCli "None"
+    ```

 ### 5. Key Operational Command-Line Parameters
 These parameters allow you to override certain configuration settings for a specific run:

 *   `-UseVSS`: Forces the script to attempt using Volume Shadow Copy Service for all processed jobs (for local sources, requires Administrator privileges).
 *   `-TestArchive`: Forces an integrity test of newly created *local* archives for all processed jobs.
 *   `-Simulate`: Runs in simulation mode.
-Local archiving, remote transfers, and retention actions are logged but not actually executed.
+Local archiving, remote transfers, retention actions, and post-run system actions are logged but not actually executed.
 *   `-TreatSevenZipWarningsAsSuccessCLI`: Forces 7-Zip exit code 1 (Warning) from *local* archiving to be treated as a success for the job status, overriding any configuration settings.
 *   `-PauseBehaviourCLI <Always|Never|OnFailure|OnWarning|OnFailureOrWarning>`: Controls if the script pauses with a "Press any key to continue" message before exiting.
 Overrides the `PauseBeforeExit` setting in the configuration file.
+*   **NEW: `-PostRunActionCli <Action>`**: Overrides all configured post-run actions.
+    *   Valid `<Action>`: "None", "Shutdown", "Restart", "Hibernate", "LogOff", "Sleep", "Lock".
+*   **NEW: `-PostRunActionDelaySecondsCli <Seconds>`**: Delay for the CLI-specified action.
+Defaults to 0 if `-PostRunActionCli` is used but this parameter is not.
+*   **NEW: `-PostRunActionForceCli`**: Switch to force Shutdown/Restart for the CLI-specified action.
+*   **NEW: `-PostRunActionTriggerOnStatusCli <StatusArray>`**: Status(es) to trigger CLI action.
+Defaults to `@("ANY")` if `-PostRunActionCli` is used but this parameter is not.
+Valid: "SUCCESS", "WARNINGS", "FAILURE", "SIMULATED_COMPLETE", "ANY".

 For a full list of all command-line parameters and their descriptions, use PowerShell's built-in help:
 ```powershell